Accelerated Nursing at Carroll College

 - Have an overall college career Grade Point Average (GPA) of 3.0 or higher on a 4-point scale (This includes all attempted credits at an accredited college or university).

 The priority application deadline for May 2020 is March 20.

 - Read the Nursing Statement of Understanding and the Essential Functions for Nursing Student Clinical Performance.

 - Complete the Carroll College Application

 - Complete criminal background check as instructed by the Department of Nursing, to be paid by the student.
+When ordering your background check, select if you are a Montana resident or out-of-state resident.
+Do not select the drug test option.
 Students with background checks that reveal a record will be evaluated individually to determine whether they will be admitted to the nursing major.
 Alcohol and drug violations may interfere with Montana Board of Nursing approval to sit for the NCLEX-RN exam.